yo-yo-yo-jbo/digital_signatures/README.md

 ### Why repeating the nonce is a bad idea
 There are numerous pitfalls when implementing `ECDSA` - besides all the usual Elliptic Curve attacks we have [described in the past](https://github.com/yo-yo-yo-jbo/ecc_intro/).
-For instance, if the `OpenSSL` code I showed wouldn't have checked that `r` and `s` are non-negative but simply check that they are less than `n` and non-zero, an attacker could have set them to be `-n`, which behaves exactly like zero (mod `n`).
-This has catastrophic consequences - try to see what happens to the verification formula!
+For instance, if the `OpenSSL` code I showed wouldn't have checked that `r` and `s` are non-negative but simply check that they are less than `n` and non-zero, an attacker could have set them to be `-n`, which behaves exactly like zero (mod `n`), which is quite the bug.
-I would like to talk about a different issue - the generation of `k`.
+However, I would like to talk about a different issue - the generation of `k`.
 We said that `k` is an *ephemeral nonce* and it's critical to not repeat it for two different messages.
 If `k` is repeated, an attacker could easily get the private key `d`!
 Imagine two signatures $(r_1, s_1)$ for hash $z_1$ and  $(r_2, s_2)$ for hash $z_2$, with a joint nonce `k`.
 Well:
 $s_1 - s_2 = k^{-1}(z_1 - z_2)$